-This is one of two adjacent bungalows designed for the same client as Alba who had bought four blocks on Sentosa Island with the idea of building two pairs of villas.
-All four houses were designed at roughly the same time, although Vento and Mistral came slightly later.
+Villa Vento is one of two adjacent bungalows designed for a client who purchased four plots on Sentosa Island, Singapore with the intention of building two pairs of villas.
+Although all four houses were designed around the same time, Vento and its sibling, Mistral, were completed slightly later.

-“So,” says Massimo, “they (Vento and Mistral) have this dynamic shape.
+Reflecting upon the creation and construction of Vento, Massimo muses, “they [Vento and Mistral] have this dynamic shape.
 And everything inside is designed to be representative of a boat.
-We don’t have rooms, we have cabins ─ everything is wood, the walls and the ceiling.
+We don’t have rooms, we have cabins—everything is wood, the walls and the ceiling.
 I like the idea that we are pushing the envelope.
 You can look at things in a different way.
-You don't need to speak to the norm.”
+You don’t need to speak to the norm.”

 LOCATION